 Welcome back everyone to another review for our “I TRIED IT…” series!

-What I have not tried yet and have had so many people recommend them are:
+What I have yet to try and have had so many people have recommend are these items:

 Fortunately, what has worked for me has been the Shea Moisture African Black Soap.
 As I got older, I noticed I was getting acne again.
 I have mentioned this before but, as a teen, I had a lot of acne and it took many years to get it under control.
 If you want to hear about my acne experience and some of the products that have helped me as an adult, check out these articles out: